neat/mutation

 Split a randomly chosen enabled connection and insert a hidden node.

-This routine attempts to reuse a historical "node split" innovation record so that identical splits across different genomes share the same innovation ids.
+This routine attempts to reuse a historical "node split" innovation record so that genomes splitting the same historically marked connection during one mutation window share the same inserted node id and replacement connection innovations.
 This preservation of innovation information is important for NEAT-style speciation and genome alignment.

 Method steps (high-level):